 False.
 In this case, the participant will be able to open the Ethica app and complete the activity anytime they want (as defined in the behavior of the Time TL), but the Ethica app will not prompt the activity to them at the times specified by the Time TL.

 For the third participant, all three criteria, i.e.

 User_TLC, are evaluated to

 While you can use Triggering Logics to specify when Ethica should allow the participant to complete an activity, there might be times that you want to prompt the activity right away to one or more participants.
 Ethica allows you to manually trigger an activity when necessary.
-In this case, Ethica will send a message to the participant's app using Cloud Messaging, asking the app to prompt the activity to the participant right away.
+In this case, Ethica will ignore the activity Criteria (if any) and send a message to the participant's app using Cloud Messaging, asking the app to prompt the activity to the participant right away.
 In order to do this: